 Functionality

-"JSON","XML", or"HTML". - Selector: Defines the path to the desired value using dot notation.
+"JSON","XML", or"HTML". - Selector: The path to the value, written in dot notation.

 In GoDataFeed rules, use DATA_SELECT when a catalog attribute stores nested or structured data and you need to surface a specific value as a feed field output.